Interstate 375 (Michigan)

 Interstate 375 (I-375) is a north–south auxiliary Interstate Highway in Detroit, Michigan, United States.
 It is the southernmost leg of the Walter P. Chrysler Freeway and a spur of I-75 into Downtown Detroit, ending at the unsigned Business Spur I-375 (BS I-375), better known as Jefferson Avenue.
 The freeway opened on June 12, 1964.
 At only 1.062 mi in length, it once had the distinction of being the shortest signed Interstate Highway in the country before I-110 in El Paso, Texas, was signed.
 The Michigan Department of Transportation (MDOT) announced in 2021 plans to convert the freeway to a boulevard.
-Details of that project were revealed in April 2023 with MDOT reaffirming that construction is scheduled to begin in 2025.
+Details of that project were revealed in April 2023 with MDOT reaffirming that construction was scheduled to begin in 2025; these plans were paused indefinitely in August 2025.

 Route description

 I-375 and the Chrysler Freeway begin at Jefferson Avenue between St. Antoine Street and Beaubien Street in Downtown Detroit near the Renaissance Center.
 The freeway runs east before turning north.
 Just about a mile (1.6 km) after the southern terminus, I-375 meets the Fisher Freeway which carries I-75 north of downtown.
 At this interchange, I-75 takes ramps to leave the Fisher Freeway and uses the Chrysler Freeway, replacing I-375.
 I-375 is a four-lane freeway south of the I-75 interchange, where it widens to six lanes.
 As with all other Interstate Highways, the entire length of I-375 is included on the National Highway System, a network of roadways that are important to the country's economy, defense, and mobility.

 According to MDOT, I-375 is 1.062 mi.
 At the time it opened until at least 2007, I-375 was the shortest signed Interstate in the country.
 Based on Federal Highway Administration (FHWA) data, there are three Interstates that are shorter: I-110 in Texas (0.92 mi), I-878 in New York (0.70 mi), and I-315 in Montana (0.83 mi).
 The latter two designations are not signed on their respective roadways, and I-110 in Texas has since been signed.

 Every year, MDOT conducts a series of surveys on its highways in the state to measure traffic volume.
 In 2009, MDOT calculated that 14,112 vehicles per day used the southernmost section of I-375 on average and 53,900 vehicles used the northernmost section near I-75.
 These vehicles included 798 trucks.